-- (c) For a pupil with a disability who has been suspended or expelled pursuant to this subsection, the school in which the pupil is enrolled shall make available to the pupil a free appropriate public education in compliance with the Individuals with Disabilities Education Act, 20 U.S.C. §§ 1400 et seq., for each school day the pupil is suspended or expelled after the pupil has been removed for 10 cumulative days. - 4.
-An employee who is a victim of a battery which [results] is intended to result in the bodily injury of an employee of the school may appeal to the school [the] a plan of action provided pursuant to subsection [1] 3 if: - (a) The employee feels any actions taken pursuant to such plan are inappropriate; and - (b) For a pupil with a disability who committed the battery, the board of trustees of the school district or the governing body of the charter school or university school for profoundly gifted pupils, as applicable, or its designee has reviewed the circumstances and determined that such an appeal is in compliance with the Individuals with Disabilities Education Act, 20 U.S.C. §§ 1400 et seq. - [3.]
-5. Except as otherwise provided in this section, any pupil, [of any age,] including, without limitation, a pupil with a disability, who poses a continuing danger to persons or property or an ongoing threat of disrupting the academic process or who is found in possession of [a firearm or] a dangerous weapon other than a firearm while on the premises of any public school, at an activity sponsored by a public school or on any school bus [must, for the first occurrence, be expelled from the school for a period of not less than 1 year, although the pupil may be placed in another kind of school for a period not to exceed the period of the expulsion.
-For a second occurrence, the pupil must be permanently expelled from the school. - -4.] may be removed from the public school immediately upon being given an explanation of the reasons for the removal of the pupil and pending proceedings, which must be conducted as soon as practicable after removal, for his or her suspension, expulsion or permanent expulsion, except that:
+(d) Less than 6 years of age may be suspended pursuant to this subsection only after the suspension is reviewed and approved by the superintendent of the reviewed the circumstances and determined that such an appeal is in compliance with the Individuals with Disabilities Education Act, 20 U.S.C. §§ 1400 et seq.
+5. Except as otherwise provided in this section, any pupil, fof any age, including, without limitation, a pupil with a disability, who poses a continuing danger to persons or property or an ongoing threat of disrupting the academic process or who is found in possession of [a firearm or] a dangerous weapon other than a firearm while on the premises of any public school, at an activity sponsored by a public school or on any school bus [must, for the first occurrence, be expelled from the school for a period of not less than 1 year, although the pupil may be placed in another kind of school for a period not to exceed the period of the expulsion.
+For a second occurrence, the pupil must be permanently expelled from the school.
+4. may be removed from the public school immediately upon being given an explanation of the reasons for the removal of the pupil and pending proceedings, which must be conducted as soon as practicable after removal, for his or her suspension, expulsion or permanent expulsion, except that: